openstack-archive/searchlight/doc/source/indexingservice.rst

     workers=6

 The use of threads can also affect the parsing of the log files.
-The default formating of the log messages include only the process ID, but no thread-specific information.
-This can be changed by modifying the formating string settings in the Searchlight configuration file.
+The default formatting of the log messages include only the process ID, but no thread-specific information.
+This can be changed by modifying the formatting string settings in the Searchlight configuration file.
 To add the thread ID for a message, add ``%(thread)d``.
 To add the thread name, add ``%(threadName)s``.
 For example, to add the thread ID and the thread name after the process ID to the logging message, the following